 Unincorporated Communities for Wildfire Safety

-Supporting policies, candidates, measures and elected officials who are anti-sprawl, pro-wildfire safety, pro-rural communities and pro-open space and environment.
+A community-funded, non-partisan committee supporting policies, candidates, measures and elected officials who are anti-sprawl, pro-wildfire safety, pro-rural communities and pro-open space and environment.

 Why?